-Course Outcomes: On completion of this course, the student will be able to : CO-1 Understand the making of the Indian Constitution and its features.
+Course C Course Outcomes: On comple On completion of this course, the student will be able to: CO-1 Understand the making of the Indian Constitution and its features.
 CO-2 Understand the Rights of equality, the Right of freedom and the Right to constitutional remedies.
 CO-3 Have an insight into various Organs of Governance - composition and functions CO-4 Understand powers and functions of Municipalities, Panchayats and Co-operative Societies.
 CO-5 Understand Electoral Process, special provisions.